rytis-paskauskas/TCPCam/README.md

 Any client could be used, that is able to send commands and handle incoming packet data (header and payload).

 A simple (and optional) Linux client is provided with this project for testing purposes.
-It is implemented using BSD socket library and is built using the GNU Make system.
+It is a vanilla implementation using BSD socket library.
+The GNU Make system *might* be required to build it.
 ```sh
 cd client; make
 ```